IainJackson90/pp4-holiday-dreams/README.md

 ![posts](assets/images/posts.png)
 </details>

-- The Body of the page under the hero image is where all the post will displayed with captivating images in a libary style effect to draw a user attention to the posts
+- The Body of the page under the hero image is where all the post will displayed with captivating images in a library style effect to draw a user attention to the posts
 - The post will display from the latest to the oldest posts
 - On each image will be a banner at the bottom left displaying the author of the post
 - Under the image will be a title of of the post
-- Under the title will be as hort excerpt of what you could expect of reading the post
+- Under the title will be as short excerpt of what you could expect of reading the post
-- Under the excerpt will be a line separating the time and date the post was published as wel as how many likes the post have got
+- Under the excerpt will be a line separating the time and date the post was published as well as how many likes the post have got
 - When you hover over the excerpt text it will change color to green

 <details>